Realize Your Dreams.

 -

 Three letters of recommendation are required and must be submitted through CASPA.
 If more letters of recommendation are submitted in CASPA, we will only consider three.
 We highly recommend that two letters of recommendation come from practicing advanced practice providers or practicing physicians.
-Letters of recommendation from practicing PAs that the applicant has worked with make an applicant more competitive.
+Letters of recommendation from practicing PAs that the applicant has worked with or shadowed make an applicant more competitive and beginning in the 2026-2027 cycle, will be given preference.
 These individuals should be able to attest to your potential as a physician assistant.
 We highly recommend that the third letter come from a college or university professor who can strongly attest to your academic ability.
 We do not accept letters of recommendation from family members or friends.

 - CASPA Essays